jgalazm/browni/README.md

 # Nami

-Tsunami simulations that seamlessly integrates with the web
+Tsunami simulator that seamlessly integrates with the web